-From the Kitchen is a beautiful New Zealand–based food blog by photographer, writer, and mom Sarah Tuck.
+Stuck in the Kitchen is a beautiful New Zealand–based food blog by photographer, writer, and mom, Sarah Tuck.
 Season after season, she brings us the best comfort foods, from cauliflower gnocchi gratin to rhubarb and strawberry vanilla tarts.
 The only caveat?
 Her seasons are inverted, so you might have to dig a little deeper to find the perfect late-summer dish.

 Feeling hungry?
 Try From the Kitchen's old-school tomato soup with cheese, olive, onion, and rosemary toasties.

 Vegetarians and vegans will love The First Mess, a plant-based food blog by Canada-based Laura Wright.
 With an eponymous cookbook released in 2017, Wright has no shortage of inventive vegan recipes, from vegan BLT salad with coconut bacon to vegan sloppy janes.

 Feeling hungry?
 Try The First Mess's summer veg and tofu skewers with blueberry barbecue sauce.

 As the name would suggest, Half Baked Harvest is the place to indulge in all your wildest food cravings.
 Founded by a young Tieghan Gerard in 2012 when she was only 19, the blog has amassed an impressive 1.2 million followers on Instagram since its inception.
 From zucchini mac and cheese with everything bagel chip crumbs to brown butter lobster with kale pesto polenta and cherry tomato bacon pan sauce, Gerard has branded herself with a signature no-holds-barred approach to cooking.